bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Although it didn't last last, and it after a few seconds became more like a whimper, Adrex had suddenly found some determination, as his breathing became more consistent.

 *One thing at the time, dummy.*
-*What will kill you the first are the Xhorhasians, and then* maybe *afterwards Vox Machina*.
+*What will kill you first are the Xhorhasians, and then* maybe *afterwards Vox Machina*.
 *Don't get killed, and don't fuck up even more.*

-He stood up, as Yurgunn released her hug around his shoulders, as he reached for the notebook, tore out a page, and wrote down a short list, before he handed it to his master.
+He stood up, as Yurgunn released her hug around his shoulders, reached for the notebook, tore out a page, and wrote down a short list, before he handed it to his master.

 "We need this from an alchemist", he sniffed with some sort of determination, before he turned to the back of the workshop.